Kimberly Drew: Career

 In March 2011, Drew started the Tumblr blog Black Contemporary Art while still in college.
 She and others posted about Black artists who were featured on museum websites but had no digital presence on Tumblr, so that they "were part of a recorded history."
 Drew has referred to herself as a "a curator of "black art and experiences" and has been recognized by Artsy for advocating for racial equality in the art world.
 She has spoken about the importance of tying art to activism and protests, specifically in the immediate aftermath of the high-profile murders of Black Americans such as George Floyd and Ahmaud Arbery, and the shootings of Breonna Taylor and Tony McDade.

 After graduating from Smith College, Drew worked on the communications team at Lehmann Maupin gallery, as well as for Hyperallergic and Creative Time.
 In July 2015, Drew was hired as the Associate Online Community Producer at the Metropolitan Museum of Art in New York City, a position that she held until November 2019.

 In 2016, Drew curated the White House's Instagram account during the 2016 South by South Lawn festival.
 That July, Drew, along with writers Taylor Renee Aldridge and Jessica Lynne and art historian Jessica Bell Brown, organized a project called Black Art Incubator, a two-month long program of book exchanges, art critiques, and panel discussions.

 In 2018, Drew modeled for the Chromat Spring/Summer 2019 runway during New York Fashion Week.

 In 2021, she launched an online event series Black Power Lunch Hour and began hosting Hulu's podcast Your Attention Please.

-In February 2022, Pace Gallery announced that Drew would be joining as Associate Director.
+In February 2022, Pace Gallery announced that Drew would be joining as associate director.

+In November 2025, Drew was announced as a member of New York City Mayor-elect Zohran Mamdani's Committee on Arts and Culture.